 When it comes to telling a story or delivering a message – healthcare communications professionals often have a delicate balance to strike.
 They need to deliver grand, complex visions to an incredibly broad audience (think: doctors, care workers, patients & families) …all at the same time.

 We recently had the pleasure of working with St. Joseph’s Healthcare Hamilton on this piece for their province-wide initiative, Project AMPLIFI.
 With a snappy script and vibrant brand-aligned animation – we explained their guiding vision, underlying intention and ground-breaking technology in a way that’s easy to understand.
 The results speak for themselves.

 This approach has struck that perfect balance, helping the St. Joe’s comms team create a message that’s more effective, engaging and understandable – across every audience!
 Do you need a hand with your next #healthcare campaign?
 It’s our specialty!
 Reach out : firstname.lastname@example.org :) #animation #technology #communications #publicrelations

-Did you know that Double Barrel films all across Canada and into the US for our clients?
+Did you know that Double Barrel is a Canada-wide video agency, and also films in the US for our clients?
 It’s true!
 Thanks to the power of our network of collaborators, and a little dose of technology, we can arrange to film for your business or organization Canada-wide, and in select US cities.